Aider-AI/aider/README.md

 ## Tips

 * Think about which files need to be edited to make your change and add them to the chat.
-Aider has some ability to help the LLM figure out which files to edit all by itself, but the most effective approach is to explicitly add the needed files to the chat yourself.
+Aider can help the LLM figure out which files to edit all by itself, but the most efficient approach is to add the needed files to the chat yourself.
 * Large changes are best performed as a sequence of thoughtful bite sized steps, where you plan out the approach and overall design.
 Walk the LLM through changes like you might with a junior dev.
 Ask for a refactor to prepare, then ask for the actual change.
 Spend the time to ask for code quality/structure improvements.
 * Use Control-C to safely interrupt the LLM if it isn't providing a useful response.
 The partial response remains in the conversation, so you can refer to it when you reply to the LLM with more information or direction.
 * Use the `/run` command to run tests, linters, etc and show the output to the LLM so it can fix any issues.